moinulhossainmahim/image-gallery/README.md

 # This is a responsive image gallery application using React JS with different features.

-They are:
+## Features:

   - Re-ordering
   - Select and delete multiple images
   - Setting feature image
   - Upload images

 [See live](https://react-img-gallery.vercel.app)